 Some analyses are not performed every year.
 The most recent analysis performed will be the one reported in that instance.
 The percentage of Total Organic Carbon (TOC) removal was measured each month; and the system met all TOC removal requirements set by EPA.
 EPA considers 50 pCi/L to be a level of concern for beta particles.

 The data presented in this table contains abbreviations and terms that may seem complicated.
-The following definitions are important for understanding this data:
+The following definitions are important for understanding this data of 90% of samples meeting a certain criteria.

 < - Less Than